It is the policy of the Government of Canada to:

 To evaluate and address public needs and expectations effectively – to anticipate issues that may arise and to formulate appropriate response strategies – institutions must routinely monitor and analyse the public environment as it relates to their policies, programs, services and initiatives.
 Institutions use a variety of tools to assess the environment in which they operate, including citizen feedback, inquiry analysis, media monitoring and opinion research.

 As an element of effective environment analysis, institutions must identify and track current and emerging public issues and trends reported by the media.
-Public Works and Government Services Canada (PWGSC) offers institutions an electronic media monitoring service.
-Institutions that choose to use this service must register with PWGSC for right of access.
+Public Services and Procurement Canada (PSPC) offers institutions an electronic media monitoring service.
+Institutions that choose to use this service must register with PSPC for right of access.

 Public opinion research helps the government to better understand Canadian society and to identify citizen needs and expectations.
 It is used to assess the public's response to proposals or to possible changes or initiatives; to assess the effectiveness of policies, programs and services; to measure progress in service improvement; to evaluate the effectiveness of communication activities such as advertising; and to plan and evaluate marketing initiatives, among other applications.

 Public opinion research is the planned gathering, by or for a government institution of opinions, attitudes, perceptions, judgements, feelings, ideas, reactions, or views that are intended to be used for any government purpose, whether that information is collected from persons (including employees of government institutions), businesses, institutions or other entities, through quantitative or qualitative methods, irrespective of size or cost.

 The information gathering may be associated with a broad range of activities, for example: policy research; market research; communications research, communication strategies and advertising research; program evaluation; quality of service/customer satisfaction studies; omnibus surveys, with the placement of one or more questions; syndicated studies; or product development.